sitepoint/aws-mfa-env/README.rst

 new environment variable ``AWS_SESSION_TOKEN``.
-With these in place, you can now execute other commands from the AWS Command Line Interface (aka. aws-cli) or scripts that use libraries provided by AWS (such as Python scripts that use boto3).
+With these in place, you can now execute other commands from the AWS Command Line Interface (aka. aws-cli) or scripts that use libraries provided by AWS (such as Python scripts that use boto3), provided you have the appropriate permissions to do so.

 At no point does aws-mfa-env write the session credentials to a file.